Becoming a leader people choose to follow

 "Ultimately you will not be judged so much by how well you lead, but by how well you are followed."

 The purpose of a leader is to engage others to commit their full energy toward the creation of value and success.
 Followers show up every day with energy, be it positive, negative, or somewhere in between.
-They choose the degree to which they give their energy to their job, customers, and coworkers.
+They choose the degree to which they give their energy to their job, customers, and co-workers.
 Key to leadership is engaging followers to choose to commit their full energy.
-Consider the statistic that, on average, (a whopping) 69% of employee satisfaction and performance is attributable to the action of the work unit leader.1 Leaders play a unique role with each one of their followers, and it can be a powerful one that ultimately erodes or contributes to the creation of value and success for the organization, its customers, the work team, and leaders themselves.
+Consider the statistic that, on average, (a whopping) 69% of employee satisfaction and performance is attributable to the action of the work unit leader.1 Leaders play a unique role with each one of their followers, and it can be a powerful one that ultimately erodes or contributes to the creation of value and success for the organisation, its customers, the work team, and leaders themselves.

 So how do leaders best contribute to, not erode, the creation of value and success?